acsone/setuptools-odoo/README.rst

     external dependencies.
 Its value must be a dictionary with one ``python`` key, with value a dictionary mapping python external dependencies to a python package requirement specifier or list of specifiers.
+  * ``additional_dependencies``, used to specify additional dependencies that are not declared in the addons manifests.
+Its value must be a list of package requirement specifiers.
+A typical use case is when you want to ensure that an auto installable addon linked to your addon is installed into the python path at the same time as your addon, but you don't want to declare it as a dependency in the manifest to avoid it being installed in Odoo.
+In this way you ensure that it all the dependencies of the auto installed addon are satisfied, it will be available and installed in Odoo.
   * ``odoo_version_override``, used to specify which Odoo series to use (8.0, 9.0, 10.0, 11.0, ...) in case an addon version does not start with the Odoo series number.
 Use this only as a last resort, if you have no way to